conda/conda/docs/source/build_tutorials/pkgs.rst

 For more information about Anaconda.org, see the Anaconda.org documentation page.

-This completes the tutorial Intro to building conda packages using conda skeleton.

-Please see our next tutorial, Building conda packages part 2, to learn more about the files that go into each conda build and how to edit them manually.
+Please see our next tutorial, :doc:`pkgs2`, to learn more about the files that go into each conda build and how to edit them manually.